heroku/sudo-sandwich/README.md

 Once the `access_token` is available, a plan is marked as `provisioned` by running the [`ProvisionPlanJob`](app/jobs/provision_plan_job.rb).
-This background job calls [`PlanProvisioner`](app/services/plan_provisioner.rb), which sends a POST request to the Add-on Partner API.
-This request includes the `uuid` of the provisioned resource, telling the Add-on Partner API to mark that resource as provisioned.
+This background job calls [`PlanProvisioner`](app/services/plan_provisioner.rb), which sends a POST request to the Platform API for Partners.
+This request includes the `uuid` of the provisioned resource, telling the Platform API for Partners to mark that resource as provisioned.

 ## Grant code exchange